kaisama/KAI-Model-Modifier/README.md

 8- You can enter the new scale and rotation you want

-9- By clicking Apply settings the model will be created in the scene with the settings you entered
+9- By clicking "Apply settings" the model will be created in the scene with the settings you entered

-10- By clicking Export FBX a window will popup to select the settings you want for the export
+10- By clicking "Export Model To FBX File" a window will popup to select the settings you want for the export